- Latin America

 PAYABLE LOCALLY Drinks at lodges; tips.

-TRANSFERS Transfers from Walvis Bay airport on first day, to the start of the ride on the second day and to Windhoek on last day cost $516.97 per person ($530.23 in 2021).
+TRANSFERS from Windhoek airport on the first day, to the start of the ride on the second day and back to Windhoek on last day are included in the ride price.
 These are non-optional transfers and are not refundable.

-The meeting point is Walvis Bay airport, the drop-off point is Windhoek airport and we will arrange transfers for you.
+The meeting point is Windhoek and we will arrange transfers for you.

-On the first day your flight can arrive at Walvis Bay airport at any time.
-You will then be transferred to Swakopmund, where you spend the first night.
-Check-in is usually early afternoon, but if you arrive before this then you should be able to make use of the main facilities until your room is ready.
+On the first day of the ride your flight can arrive at Windhoek International Airport at any time.
+You will then be transferred to a Windhoek guesthouse, where you spend the first night.
+Check-in at the guesthouse is usually from 13:00.
+If you arrive before this you can make use of the main facilities until your room is ready.

-On departure day the journey back to Windhoek by road usually takes around 6-7 hours.
-Flights from Windhoek airport should depart after 15:00.
+On departure day the journey back to Windhoek by road usually takes around 6.5 hours.
+Flights should depart Windhoek after 15:00.

 The ride takes place north west of Windhoek over a combination of rocky desert and open plains.

 During the months in which the ride runs, days tend to be hot, with temperatures dropping to a few degrees overnight.
 As you near the coast, dense fog and cold sea breezes can occur.

 The riding was often thrillingy fast and we had regular canters.
 We went up and down steep rocky slopes often and along ridges.
 On the flats there was SO much room in many places for us all to spread out that it often felt like you had the desert to yourself.
 My horse was amazingly fit for the job and made the riding easier for me.

 Susan ,NorwichOverall rating: 5/5